arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 Note that in a cluster, every newly created collection will have a new ID, it is not possible to reuse the ID from the originally dumped collection.
 This is for safety reasons to ensure consistency of IDs.

+### Factors affecting speed of arangorestore in a Cluster

+The following factors affect speed of _arangorestore_ in a cluster:

+- **Replication Factor**: the higher the _replication factor_, the more time the restore will take.
+To speed up the restore you can restore using a _replication factor_ of 1 and then increase it again after the restore.
+This will reduce number of network hops needed during the restore.
+- **Restore Parallelization**: if the collections are not restored in parallel, the restore speed is highly affected.
+Parallel restore can be done from v3.4.0 by using the _threads_ option of _arangorestore_.
+  Before v3.4.0 it is possible to achieve parallelization in other ways.

+Please refer to the [Parallel Restore Procedure](ParallelRestore.md) page for further operative details on how to take into account, when restoring using _arangorestore_, the two factors described above.

 ### Restoring collections with sharding prototypes